mees/vapo/docs/affordance.md

 python ./scripts/train_affordance.py model_name=aff_static dataset.cam=static dataset.data_dir=DATA_DIR
 ```

-where DATA_DIR points to a directory (relative or absolute) pointing to a dataset outputed by [create_dataset.py](./scripts/create_dataset.py).
+where `DATA_DIR` points to a directory (relative or absolute) pointing to a dataset outputed by [create_dataset.py](./scripts/create_dataset.py).
 To get a better insight into what can be defined to trained the affordance model please refer to the configuration file [cfg_affordance](../config/cfg_affordance.yaml).

 # Prediction visualization/ Inference
 If desired you can specify a different configuration for the center prediction by modifying the parameters in model_cfg.hough_voting or specifying a different config in [./config/model_cfg/default.py](../config/aff_model/default.yaml).

 Visualization configuration can be found in [viz_affordances.yaml](../config/viz_affordances.yaml).
 Please refer to this file for more information into the parameters it takes.

-Visualization script can be found in [viz_affordances.py](../scripts/viz_affordances.py)
+The visualization script can be found in [viz_affordances.py](../scripts/viz_affordances.py)

-If the images come from a dataset created by create_dataset.py, you can specify the camera images for which you want to test with cam_data=gripper or cam_data=static.
-Otherwise set cam_data=null to load the default camera for the given model.
+If the images come from a dataset created by create_dataset.py, you can specify the camera images for which you want to test with `cam_data=gripper` or `cam_data=static`.
+Otherwise set `cam_data=null` to load the default camera for the given model.

 **Examples**:
 ```
 python ./scripts/viz_affordances.py data_dir=DATA_DIR model_path=MODEL_HYDRA_OUTPUT_PATH
 python ./scripts/viz_affordances.py data_dir=DATA_DIR model_path=MODEL_HYDRA_OUTPUT_PATH model_cfg=NEW_CFG_FILENAME
 ```